Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Validation of reactor simulations

 As introduced in Section \ref{sec:ReactorParameters}, a burnup simulation implies the coupling of two equations.
 The first one is the Boltzmann equation, which determines the neutron flux by knowing the material composition of the system (i.e., the isotopic concentrations) and is solved using the Monte Carlo routine.
 The second one is the Bateman equation, solved through a direct numerical method, which provides the time evolution of the materials in the system when the flux distribution at an initial time is known.
 These two equations are solved alternately during the depletion chain accordingly to a burnup scheme.
 The time discretization choice (i.e., how many times to solve the Boltzmann equation) is nontrivial.
 In this work we divided the time frame into two parts: \begin{itemize} \item in correspondence with the startup at time $t_0$, we set 5 time steps in an irregular, ascendant order between $t_0$ and $t_0 + 2$ d, namely: $t_0$, $t_0+0.1$, $t_0+0.2$, $t_0+0.5$, $t_0+1$ and $t_0+2$.
 In this way we take into account the buildup of those fission products that have a large absorption cross section (the so called \textit{poisons}, e.g. the $^{135}\text{Xe}$); \item from $t_0 + 2$ d up to the shutdown time $t_d$, we use a uniform time step length of $\Delta t = 50$ d. \end{itemize} We run Serpent simulations using an implicit scheme (Stochastic Implicit Euler, SIE) in order to avoid spatial instabilities that occur in 3D burnup calculations~\cite{BurnupMethods}.
 This method, in a similar way to all implicit schemes, solves the differential equation adopting the (unknown) end of step (EOS) flux value.
 At the beginning of each burnup step, a predictor passage of Forward Euler is applied.
 Then, several corrector iterations take place.
 Each iteration adopts the EOS flux from the previous corrector step.
 After repeating this procedure a fixed number of times, the final estimation of the nuclide density is obtained with the average of the corrector fluxes.
 More details about the SIE method can be found in~\cite{SerpentSIE,CastagnaImplicit}).
+The adopted statistic for each case is 160 active cycles + 100 inactive cycles in the predictor step, with 6$\times10^{5}$ neutrons/cycle and 16 substeps for the implicit scheme.